Christian Bale: The Dark Knight trilogy completion and acclaim (2009–2012)

-Continued critical success (2013–2018)
+Continued critical success (2013–2019)

 In 2013, Bale played a steel mill worker in Scott Cooper's thriller Out of the Furnace.
 Cooper rewrote the film's script with Bale in mind before the two even met and would not proceed with the project without the actor's involvement.
 Critics commended the film and deemed it an excellent beginning of the next phase in Bale's career after playing Batman, with Kristopher Tapley of Variety noting his work in the film was his best.
 That same year, he starred in American Hustle, which reunited him with David O. Russell after their work on The Fighter.
-To play con artist Irving Rosenfeld, Bale studied footage of interviews with real-life con artist Mel Weinberg, who served as inspiration for the character.
+To play the con artist Irving Rosenfeld, Bale studied footage of interviews with real-life con artist Mel Weinberg, who served as inspiration for the character.
 He gained 43 lb, shaved part of his head and adopted a slouched posture, which reduced his height by 3 in and caused him to suffer a herniated disc.
 Russell indicated that Robert De Niro, who appeared in an uncredited role, did not recognise Bale when they were first introduced.
 Writing for the New York Daily News, Joe Neumaier found Bale's performance to be "sad, funny and riveting".
 He was nominated for an Academy Award and a Golden Globe Award for his work.

 Bale portrayed Moses in Ridley Scott's epic film Exodus: Gods and Kings.
 Released in December 2014, the film faced accusations of whitewashing for the casting of Caucasian actors in Middle Eastern roles.
 Scott justified casting decisions citing financing needs, Bale stating that Scott had been forthright in getting the film made.
 Its critical response varied between negative and mixed, and the St. Louis Post-Dispatch's Joe Williams called Bale's performance in the film the most apathetic of his career.
 Bale appeared in Terrence Malick's drama Knight of Cups, which The Atlantic critic David Sims dubbed a "noble failure".
 During its premiere at the 65th Berlin International Film Festival in February 2015, he said he filmed the project without having learned any dialogue and that Malick had only given him a character description.
-Later that year, he starred as Michael Burry, an antisocial hedge fund manager, in Adam McKay's The Big Short, a biographical comedy-drama film about the financial crisis of 2007–08.
-He used an ocular prosthesis in the film.
+Later that year, he starred as Michael Burry, an antisocial hedge fund manager, in Adam McKay's The Big Short, a biographical comedy-drama film about the 2008 financial crisis.
 The Wall Street Journal's Joe Morgenstern found his portrayal "scarily hilarious—or in one-liners and quick takes, deftly edited".
 The role earned Bale Academy Award and Golden Globe Award nominations for Best Supporting Actor.